1jour1vin

 Bettane & Desseauve

-Philippine de Rothschild left her children a property in top form, in the hands of an irreproachable technical team.
-Originally called Brane-Mouton, the estate became Mouton-Rothschild in 1853, when Baron Nathaniel de Rothschild acquired it.
-His great-grandson Philippe took over in 1922 and began selling bottled wines.
-Mouton's privileged terroir and its very old vines, magnified in recent vintages thanks to the favors of the climate and the help of a magnificent winery introduced in 2013, produce perhaps the most formally perfect wine in the Médoc.
-But that won't stop it from closing as a great vintage before reaching a climax that is predicted to be glorious.
-The second wine, petit-mouton, resembles the first like a little brother, and the white, aile-d'argent, is gradually becoming one of the Médoc's most complete.
+Philippine de Rothschild left her children a property in excellent condition, managed by an impeccable technical team.
+Originally called Brane-Mouton, the property became Mouton-Rothschild in 1853 when Baron Nathaniel de Rothschild acquired it.
+His great-grandson Philippe took over in 1922 and began marketing the wine in bottles.
+Mouton's privileged terroir and its very old vines, magnified in recent vintages thanks to favorable weather conditions and the help of a magnificent winery built in 2013, produce what is perhaps the most formally perfect wine in the Médoc.
+This will not prevent it from closing up in a great vintage before reaching what is predicted to be a glorious peak.
+The second wine, Petit Mouton, resembles the grand cru like a little brother, and the white, Aile d'Argent, is gradually becoming one of the most complete in the Médoc.

 Guide Hachette des vins

-Acquired by the Rothschild family in 1853, Ch.
-Mouton Rothschild is strongly linked to the personality of Baron Philippe.
-After taking over the estate in 1922, Baron Philippe restored the estate to its former glory by modernizing it (notably through the construction of the famous "grand chai"), a process which culminated in 1973 in the revision of the 1855 classification and Mouton's elevation to the rank of 1ercru classé.
-Baron Philippe also made the estate the foundation of a small empire that included other vineyards and a trading house.
-He also played an important role in the history of wine, being one of the first to bottle at the château, as early as 1926, and having his labels illustrated by artists.
-From 1988 onwards, his daughter Philippine, who died in 2014, continued his work.
-She was succeeded by her children, Camille and Philippe Sereys de Rothschild and Julien de Beaumarchais de Rothschild.
+Acquired in 1853 by the Rothschild family, Ch.
+Mouton Rothschild is closely linked to the personality of Baron Philippe.
+Taking over the estate in 1922, he restored it to its former glory by modernizing it (notably with the construction of the famous "grand chai" wine cellar), a project that culminated in 1973 with the revision of the 1855 classification and Mouton's promotion to the rank of Premier Cru Classé.
+Baron Philippe also turned the estate into the foundation of a small empire comprising other vineyards and a wine merchant.
+He also played an important role in the history of wine by being one of the first to bottle wine at the château, starting in 1926, and by having his labels illustrated by artists.
+From 1988 onwards, his daughter Philippine, who passed away in 2014, continued his work.
+Her children, Camille and Philippe Sereys de Rothschild and Julien de Beaumarchais de Rothschild, succeeded her.
 Philippe Dhalluin has been the director since 2003.
-His 84-hectare vineyard is located mainly on a very deep gravelly hillside known as the "Plateau de Mouton", and a brand-new vat room was completed in 2013.
+At his disposal is an 84-hectare vineyard located mainly on a very deep gravel hilltop known as the "Plateau de Mouton" and a brand new winery built in 2013.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

 Philippe Sereys de Rothschild has presided over this iconic family estate in Pauillac since 2014.
-The wine, always flamboyant, naturally exhaling generous smoky notes, is more in place than ever.
-If Mouton went through a slump in the mid-1990s, it was brilliantly revived in the early 2000s.
-Since then, a series of grandiose vintages has followed, continuing to write the legend of the only Cru Classé from 1855 to be promoted: from second to first in 1973.
-Philippe Dhalluin, the architect of the cru's revival, has handed over the reins to a solid duo: Ariane Khaida (general manager) and Jean-Emmanuel Danjoy (technical director).
-Mouton, equipped with a new winery since 2013, is evolving at the top.
-Note the progress made by the white, clearer and more precise than ever.
+The wine, always flamboyant, naturally exuding generous smoky notes, is more refined than ever.
+Although Mouton experienced a slump in the mid-1990s, it made a brilliant comeback in the early 2000s.
+This was followed by a series of magnificent vintages that continue to write the legend of the only 1855 classified growth to have been promoted: from second growth, it logically moved up to first growth in 1973.
+Philippe Dhalluin, the architect of the estate's revival, has handed over the reins to a strong duo formed by Ariane Khaida (managing director) and Jean-Emmanuel Danjoy (technical director).
+Mouton, which has had a new cellar since 2013, is evolving at the very top.
+Of particular note is the progress made by the white wine, which is clearer and more precise than ever.

 James Suckling